bshelling/dataeng-datasci-portfolio/README.md

 Finally, the cleaned and transformed data was loaded into a database table using a separate transformation and load script (transformload.py), creating a stable foundation for downstream analytics and modeling.

 This week established the Bronze → Silver pipeline, ensuring the data is repeatable, scalable, and ready for further analysis in subsequent weeks.

+#### Week 2
+Week 2 was spent creating the silver layer.
+Refactoring was done to fix the performance issues when querying the partitioned data.
+Because the data was pulled from an api,the paginated pages needed to batched into larger files (parquet) to improve efficiency.
+Previously there were more smaller files which caused querying issues with DuckDB.